msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 ```
 This approach does not materially alter the workflow, except that one must also sample the number of replicates before simulating the data during the training phase.

-The following pseudocode illustrates how one may modify a general data simulator to train under a range of sample sizes, with the distribution of $M$ defined by passing any object that can be sampled using `rand(m, K)` (e.g., an integer range like `1:30`, an integer-valued distribution from [Distributions.jl](https://juliastats.org/Distributions.jl/stable/univariate/), etc.):
+The following pseudocode illustrates how one may modify a general data simulator to train under a range of sample sizes, with the distribution of $M$ defined by passing any object that can be sampled using `rand(m, K)` (e.g., an integer range like `1:30`, an integer-valued distribution from [Distributions.jl](https://juliastats.org/Distributions.jl/stable/univariate/)):

 ```
+# Method that allows m to be an object that can be sampled from
 function simulate(parameters, m)
-	## Number of parameter vectors stored in parameters
+	# Number of parameter vectors stored in parameters
 	K = size(parameters, 2)

-	## Generate K sample sizes from the prior distribution for M
+	# Generate K sample sizes from the prior distribution for M
 	m̃ = rand(m, K)

-	## Pseudocode for data simulation
+	# Pseudocode for data simulation
 	Z = [<simulate m̃[k] realisations from the model> for k ∈ 1:K]

 	return Z
 end

-## Method that allows an integer to be passed for m
+# Method that allows an integer to be passed for m
 simulate(parameters, m::Integer) = simulate(parameters, range(m, m))
 ```

 ## Missing data

 Neural networks do not naturally handle missing data, and this property can preclude their use in a broad range of applications.
-Here, we describe two techniques that alleviate this challenge in the context of parameter point estimation: [The masking approach](@ref) and [The neural EM algorithm](@ref).
+Here, we describe two techniques that alleviate this challenge in the context of parameter point estimation: the [masking approach](@ref "The masking approach") and the [expectation-maximisation (EM) approach](@ref "The EM approach").

 As a running example, we consider a Gaussian process model where the data are collected over a regular grid, but where some elements of the grid are unobserved.
 This situation often arises in, for example, remote-sensing applications, where the presence of cloud cover prevents measurement in some places.
-Below, we load the packages needed in this example, and define some aspects of the model that will remain constant throughout (e.g., the prior, the spatial domain, etc.).
+Below, we load the packages needed in this example, and define some aspects of the model that will remain constant throughout (e.g., the prior, the spatial domain).
 We also define types and functions for sampling from the prior distribution and for simulating marginally from the data model.

 ```
 using NeuralEstimators, Flux